nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 ## Economy

 __Overview__

-__NIT is an ERC-20 token that is a key to NIT Protocol features.
-The native utility token of the NIT Network (NIT Token) is used to pay fees for operations (transactions) in the NIT ecosystem.__
-NIT Token is divided up till 0.00000001 and will be issued as erc-20 standard compliant tokens on the Ethereum blockchain, in the next stages it may be driven by our own unique technology.
+NIT is an ERC-20 token which is a key to NIT Protocol features.
+The original utility token of the NIT Network  - NIT Token, is used to pay compensation for operations (transactions) in the NIT ecosystem.
+NIT Token is separated until 0.00000001 and will be issued as ERC-20 basic compliant tokens on the Ethereum blockchain.
+Moreover, in the next stages, it may be driven by our exclusive technology.
-We need to provide the economic incentives to encourage participants to contribute and maintain the ecosystem.
-Computational,economic and human resources are required to maintain the NIT Network, thus providers of these resources would be rewarded with NIT tokens (i.e. "economic mining").
+We have to give the economic stimulus to increase parties’ interest to help and maintain the ecosystem.
+Maintaining the NIT Network requires computational, economic, and human resources.
+Providers of these resources would be compensated with NIT tokens ("economic mining").

-NIT aims to use a potential of equilibrium model for circulating supply.
+NIT is intended to use a potential of equilibrium model for circulating supply.

-In near future staking validators and delegators will secure the network by staking their NIT in smart contracts, which are used to support the network(achieve consensus and other contributions).
+In the nearest future staking validators and delegators will secure the network by staking their NIT in smart contracts, used for network support (reach agreement and other contributions).

-__For each transaction in a system equivalent 1$ NIT fee is paid which goes to next pools:__

-- Contributors community  65 %
-- Miners                  15 %
-- DAO                     10 %
-- Treasury                10 %
+For every single transaction within a system (deploying of DAO, smart contracts, NFT certificates), a $2 fee will be paid to DAO Treasury.
+Thereafter the amount of the fee will be set by NIT DAO.

  __Usage__